 His exhaustive analysis on the project allowed the program to build extensive knowledge on how companies enter, manage, and terminate relationships with external counsel.
 In addition, he studied the issues of lateral moves and a law firm’s commitment to diversity and presented research outcomes in leading conferences.
 Young-Kyu received his Ph.D. from the University of Chicago Booth School of Business in 2008.
 In his doctoral work, Young-Kyu examined the issue of social status and organizational identity in various empirical settings, such as the venture capital industry and legal/financial advisory services in the mergers and acquisitions markets.
 His research interests include social networks, organizational status and identity, and social mobility of individuals and firms.
 Currently, he looks into the legal education reform in Korea, based on his past experience on various legislative reform projects in Korean public sectors, and plans a career study of Korean law school graduates.

-Sida Liu is an assistant professor of sociology at the University of Toronto, a faculty fellow at the American Bar Foundation, and an affiliated scholar of the U.S.-Asia Law Institute at New York University School of Law.
+Sida Liu is an associate professor of sociology at the University of Toronto, a faculty fellow at the American Bar Foundation, and an affiliated scholar of the U.S.-Asia Law Institute at New York University School of Law.
 Before joining the University of Toronto in 2016, he taught sociology and law at the University of Wisconsin-Madison.
 In 2016-2017, he was a member of the Institute for Advanced Study in Princeton.
 Sida received his LL.B. degree from Peking University Law School and his Ph.D. in sociology from the University of Chicago.

 Sida has conducted extensive empirical research on the legal profession in China, including the globalization of corporate law firms, the political mobilization of criminal defense lawyers, the feminization of judges, and the career mobility of law practitioners.
 He is the author of many academic articles and three books, most recently, Criminal Defense in China: The Politics of Lawyers at Work (with Terence C. Halliday, Cambridge University Press, 2016).
 Since 2011, Sida has been a core member of the Center on the Legal Profession’s Globalization, Lawyers, and Emerging Economies (GLEE) Project and led the GLEE China research team with David B. Wilkins.